-3.3.5 Where relevant the marketing strategy will also need to consider the potential to refurbishment or redevelop the site in part or in whole to meet the requirements of alternative employment uses.
+3.3.5 Where relevant the marketing strategy will also need to consider the potential to refurbish or redevelop the site in part or in whole to meet the requirements of alternative employment uses.

 3.3.6 A marketing statement should be submitted with the planning application, setting out the details of the marketing strategy that has been undertaken.
-The marketing statement will be expected to show a commentary of the latest interest shown in the building.
+The marketing statement will be expected to show the latest interest shown in the building.
 This should include any details of why the interest was not pursued.
-It should also be noted that where there is an existing employment use then the council will require evidence that the tenant intends to move out.
+The council may seek input from statutory consultees regarding the marketing strategy.

-3.3.7 The marketing statement should target potential occupiers.
-As a minimum, the following measures should be used:-
+3.3.7 The marketing statement should target potential occupiers and the following measures should be used:-

 - The market price and an indication of this price relative to those prevailing for similar premises in the local market of Belfast.
-Where possible, at least five examples should be provided of completed transactions involving a similar site or building.
+Where possible, examples of comparable transactions involving a similar site or building.
 This should also include details of an independent valuation.

 - Any reductions in market price made during the course of marketing;